 I am an Associate Attorney here at Ousky Law Office (“OLO” for short).
 I was born in Orlando, Florida, and after meandering my way across the country with my family, landed in Minnesota.
 Despite living in Minnesota for over 20 years, I still adamantly maintain my status as a “Minnesotan, kinda sorta.”
 However, I married a cool guy I refer to as a “hardcore Minnesotan”, and as such have come to peace with the fact that a winter parka will forever be an essential piece of my winter wardrobe.

-When I’m not at the office, I can be found managing the never-ending craziness created by my spunky, spirited, sassy 6-year-old daughter and 2-year-old son.
-Add in two aging, obstinate Labradors, a husband who owns his own small business while also coaching our daughter’s all-important youth softball team (Go Copper Team!), and a batch of wonderful in-laws who live down the street, my life is pretty full.
+When I’m not at the office, I can be found managing the never-ending craziness created by my spunky, spirited, sassy 8-year-old daughter and 4-year-old son.
+Add in two aging, obstinate Labradors, a husband who owns his own small business, and a batch of wonderful in-laws who live down the street, my life is pretty full.
 And I like it that way.